 If you’d like to eat peanuts or foods containing peanuts, such as peanut butter, while breastfeeding, you can do so as part of a healthy, balanced diet (unless, of course, you are allergic to them).
 There’s no clear evidence that eating peanuts while breastfeeding affects your baby’s chances of developing a peanut allergy.
 If you have any questions or concerns, you can talk to your healthcare provider about this.

-Every culture has lists of foods that are “good” and “bad” for breastfeeding mothers.
+Every culture has lists of foods that are “good” and “bad” for nursing parents.
 It happens very often that foods believed to be beneficial in one culture are considered to upset babies in others!
 In Italy, mothers are often told not to eat garlic, cauliflower, lentils and red peppers.
-In India most mothers eat all these things and breastfeed very happily.
-Actually, in parts of India they believe that garlic helps a mother to breastfeed successfully!
+In India most individuals eat all these things and breastfeed very happily.
+Actually, in parts of India it is believed that garlic helps a mother to breastfeed successfully!